 - Let the dough rise.
 Cover the bowl with a damp towel or paper towel, and let it rise briefly for 15 minutes.

 - Serve warm.
-And enjoy!
+Then serve warm and enjoy!